-Please note that some of the materials included in this guide were created many years ago by non-Native individuals, and some of the language used is not culturally appropriate or sensitive.
+Please note that the many of the materials included in this guide were created many years ago by non-Native individuals, and some of the language used is not culturally appropriate or sensitive.
 Additionally, spelling and terminology in regards to tribal and language names may be inconsistent with current practices.
 In order to maintain factual content of the items at hand, original descriptions were not changed and were listed in this guide as they appear.

 The Bancroft Library is the primary special collections library at the University of California, Berkeley.
 One of the largest and most heavily used libraries of manuscripts, rare books, and unique materials in the United States, Bancroft supports major research and instructional activities.